DanielShifman/IKEA-IoT-Interface/README.md

     - Please note that requirements.txt will allow newer versions of the modules to be installed, although only the versions listed have been tested.

 ### Usage
+*If running on a Unix-based system, please ensure that the program is run as root.*
+*If not, some features may not work as intended.*
 #### First launch
 Upon first launch, the program will create resources subdirectory in the current directory.
 This directory will contain the configuration and device ID cache files.